 Audio-Technica has done a really good job here!
 The channel matching on the ATH-M40x outdoes the ATH-M50x, as it doesn’t have an imbalance in lower mids and bass.
 The highs do show some discrepancies, but they’re hardly audible and won’t mess with the imaging in an audible way.

 Comfort on the ATH-M40x isn’t stellar, the headphone clamps rather hard and the ear pads aren’t too soft either.
 The headband padding also seems too hard and will exert pressure on the top of your head.
 Overall they wear okay, but these shortcomings become a nuisance after a few hours.
 The pleather on the pads is also on the cheap side and will make your ears sweat.

 As a package with two cables and a carrying pouch, the ATH-M40x is a decent offering for the price.
 It’s not a low-price closed-back class leader, but one can do a lot worse for the money.
 If you keep the frequency graph handy and remember the limitations of this headphone, it will help in crafting nice mixes.

 How accurate and consistent is the correction effect among different listeners?

-There’s little room for your ears to wiggle due to medium sized earpads, so consistency generally isn’t bad.
-The ATH-M40x also works better with average calibration profiles due to absence of channel imbalance.How much do they differ pair to pair in terms of frequency response?
+There’s little room for your ears to wiggle due to medium-sized ear pads, so consistency generally isn’t bad.
+The ATH-M40x also works well with average calibration profiles due to the absence of channel imbalance.How much do they differ pair to pair in terms of frequency response?

-Overall not bad for an entry level headphone, HyperX Cloud 2 is better at this.
+Overall not bad for an entry-level headphone, HyperX Cloud II is better at this.